Showing posts with label Atari Super Pack. Show all posts

 - GRAPHICS & SOUNDS -

-The visuals are by Paul Drummond and I must say that I really liked what I saw.
-The sprites are good with acceptable (wooden) animations but scrolling is smooth, and the 3D Hurdles is pretty impressive so get waggling that joystick.
-Yep, it's all good but oddly, I quite liked the event's loading screens the most - especially Skeet Shooting!
+The visuals are by Paul Drummond and I must say that I liked what I saw.
+The sprites are good with acceptable (wooden) animations with smooth scrolling.
+The 3D Hurdles is impressive so get waggling that joystick.
+It's all good but oddly, I liked the event's loading screens the most - especially Skeet Shooting!

 This image is my favourite.
 Brilliantly drawn and I think he looks like Chuck Norris!